dedeogluhu/Dotnet-demo/README.md

 # OnlineShoppingDemo
-A basic online shopping clone in winforms
+A basic shopping site clone using various simple UIs